glmck13/GeneRosters/README.md

 ### Install application files
 + We’ll be installing application-related files under www-data, so edit /etc/passwd to change the login shell for www-data from /usr/sbin/nologin to /bin/bash.
 Become www-data by executing by executing: sudo su – www-data

-+ mkdir bin and tmp directories under /var/www, download all the .sh and .py files from this repository into /var/www/bin, and make the files executable: chmod +x *.sh *.py
++ mkdir bin and tmp directories under /var/www, download all the .sh, .py, and .txt files from this repository into /var/www/bin, and make the .sh and .py files executable: chmod +x *.sh *.py

 + Next, create a CGI link under /var/www/html to service user forms:
 ```